 The main problem that people face with contour is that it looks too obvious.
 If contouring is all about reshaping features of your face to look realistic, then what’s the point in contour that is blocky and unsubtle?

-You also have to pick the right brush, like this Simply Essentials Kabuki Brush .
+You also have to pick the right brush and make sure you choose the right contour color.
 Tapered brushes that don’t pick up too much product are the best for contouring as they help to follow the shape of a cheekbone without providing a blotchy mess of makeup.

 The most important step of contouring is the method.
 It’s all about building the product up slowly and blending it out as you go.
 Don’t swipe the product on your cheekbone or jawline back and forth!
 Instead, start from the hairline by the ear and work your way slowly down your cheekbone using circular motions.